saymrwulf/go-ethereum/notes.md

-2017-01-30T00:08:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2017-01-30T23:44:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2017-01-30T05:54:00 - Implementing approach from a new paper read last night (go-ethereum)
+2017-01-30T00:08:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2017-01-30T23:44:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2017-01-30T05:54:00 - Implementing approach from a new paper read last night (go-ethereum) 2017-01-30T04:04:00 - Implementing approach from a new paper read last night (go-ethereum)